-Information on selected members of the Herodian family and Roman governors who are significant in New Testament events.
+Selected members of the Herodian family and Roman governors who are significant in New Testament events.

-The family tree below includes only the Herodian family members and most of the Roman governors mentioned in the New Testament.
+The family tree above includes only the Herodian family members in the New Testament plus most of the Roman governors it mentions.
 It is not a complete family tree.
+Boldface in the narrative statements below signifies the person is referred to in the New Testament.

 1. Herod the Great, founder of the dynasty, tried to kill the infant Jesus by the “slaughter of the innocents” at Bethlehem.